 All computer sessions end 10-15 minutes before the Library closes.
 Save your files often—Your documents can’t be retrieved after you’ve been logged off.

-Microsoft Office 2013 (Word, Excel, PowerPoint, Publisher, Access), Google Earth Pro, PDF Creator, Adobe Reader, LibreOffice, Gimp 2 and Scratch 2.
+Microsoft Office 2019 (Word, Excel, PowerPoint, Publisher, Access), Google Earth, Adobe Reader, LibreOffice, and GIMP.
 Adobe Photoshop Elements 2019 and Adobe Premiere Elements 2019 are available on the computers in the Technology Lab.

 Copying, Printing, Faxing & Scanning